This translation is by Cyril Bailey from his book "Epicurus, The Extant Remains." Please post comments and questions at this link.

-Wherefore prudence is a more precious thing even than philosophy: for from prudence are sprung all the other virtues, and it teaches us that it is not possible to live pleasantly without living prudently and honourably and justly, (nor, again, to live a life of prudence, honour, and justice) without living pleasantly.
+Wherefore prudence is a more precious thing even than philosophy: for from prudence are sprung all the other virtues, and it teaches us that it is not possible to live pleasantly without living prudently and honorably and justly, (nor, again, to live a life of prudence, honor, and justice) without living pleasantly.

 For the virtues are by nature bound up with the pleasant life, and the pleasant life is inseparable from them.